-- 5.70 The Parliamentary contemplation test as set out by the Supreme Court in Ben Nevis is discussed in Part 6.
-The test asks if an arrangement makes use of a specific provision in a manner that is outside of Parliament's purpose.
-In setting out the test, the Court recognised the requirement under the legislation to have regard to merely incidental purposes or effects but said that it will rarely be the case that the use made of a specific provision which is outside Parliamentary contemplation could result in the tax avoidance purpose being merely incidental.
-105 - 5.71 The Court was observing that if an arrangement makes use of a specific provision in a manner that is outside of Parliament's purpose, it is then very likely that the tax avoidance purposes or effects of the arrangement have been pursued as an end in themselves and will not be merely incidental to a non-tax avoidance purpose or effect. - 5.72 This will be particularly so where an arrangement has been structured so that a taxpayer gains the benefit of a specific provision in an artificial or contrived way.
-106 This is because there are similar factors considered under the merely incidental test and the Parliamentary contemplation test.
-Where tax advantages have been obtained by way of artificiality or contrivance, the tax avoidance purpose is likely to be an end in itself and the tax avoidance purpose is then very unlikely to be merely incidental to another purpose. - 5.73 Woodhouse P in Challenge (CA) commented on the relevance of contrivance or artificiality to the merely incidental test: 107

-When construing s 99 and the qualifying implications of the reference in subs (2)(b) to "incidental purpose" I think the questions which arise need to be framed in terms of the degree of economic reality associated with a given transaction in contrast to artificiality or contrivance or what may be described as the extent to which it appears to involve exploitation of the statute while in direct pursuit of tax benefits.
+- 5.71 The Parliamentary contemplation test as set out by the Supreme Court in Ben Nevis is discussed in Part 6.
+The test asks if an arrangement makes use of a specific provision in a manner that is outside Parliament's purpose.
+In setting out the test, the Court recognised the requirement under the legislation to have regard to merely incidental purposes or effects.
+However, the Court said that it will rarely be the case that the use made of a specific provision which is outside Parliamentary contemplation could result in the tax avoidance purpose being merely incidental.113 - 5.72 The Court was observing that if an arrangement makes use of a specific provision in a manner that is outside Parliament's purpose, it is then likely that the tax avoidance purposes or effects of the arrangement have been pursued as an end in themselves and will not be merely incidental to a non-tax avoidance purpose or effect. - 5.73 This will be particularly so where an arrangement has been structured so that a taxpayer gains the benefit of a specific provision in an artificial or contrived way.
+114 This is because there are similar factors considered under the merely incidental test and the Parliamentary contemplation test.
+Where tax advantages have been obtained by artificiality or contrivance, the tax avoidance purpose is likely to be an end in itself and the tax avoidance purpose is then unlikely to be merely incidental to another purpose. - 5.74 Woodhouse P in Challenge (CA) commented on the relevance of contrivance or artificiality to the merely incidental test:115 degree of economic reality associated with a given transaction in contrast to artificiality or contrivance or what may be described as the extent to which it appears to involve exploitation of the statute while in direct pursuit of tax benefits.
 To put the matter in another way, there is all the difference in the world, I think, between the prudent attention on the one hand that can always be given sensibly and quite properly to the tax implications likely to arise from a course of action when deciding whether or not to pursue it and its pursuit on the other hand simply to achieve a manufactured tax advantage.
 [Emphasis added]